Perspective | Amy Cooper is the kind of white woman black families warn their children about

 The menace of whiteness is an always-present stalker of black children waiting for them to forget the slightest of these life-preserving teachable moments.
 Like most black parents, I have handed down these lessons to my children.
 I have coached them on how to announce their intentions to move before reaching for a driver’s license in the presence of a police officer.
 I have lectured them on how to present themselves as nonthreatening when in a parking lot or elevator.

-All of these lessons are centered on how to make white people feel comfortable, why their existence often makes white people feel uncomfortable and why they must learn these lessons or die.
+All of these lessons are centered on how to make white people feel comfortable, why their existence often makes white people feel uncomfortable, and why they must learn these lessons or die.

 And sometimes, the “or” is replaced by “and.”

-These are remnants of a country whose economic, political structures were built, in part, on the disposability of black lives and the premise that black people are inferior.
-It is illogical to believe that this country automatically turned its 350-year institutional racism trajectory when the Civil Rights Act was passed in 1964 and rained equality on everyone.
+These are remnants of a country whose economic and political structures were built, in part, on the disposability of black lives and the premise that black people are inferior.
+It is illogical to believe that this country automatically turned its 350-year institutional-racism trajectory when the Civil Rights Act was passed in 1964 and rained equality on everyone.
 And, while white women were never allowed to control the driver’s wheel, their privilege has historically manifested itself in their ability to weaponize the hate, violence and death that America has held toward black people.

-How white women wield the whip of white supremacy is a pedestrian intergenerational lesson passed down to black boys long before the existence of Twitter, Facebook, the Essex County College or the Dewey Decimal System.
-We learn it one way or the other and — for Till and countless others — it is the last lesson they will absorb before they are struck by racism’s deathblow.
+How white women wield the whip of white supremacy is a pedestrian intergenerational lesson passed down to black boys long before the existence of Twitter, Facebook, Essex County College or the Dewey Decimal System.
+We learn it one way or the other, and — for Till and countless others — it is the last lesson they will absorb before they are struck by racism’s deathblow.

 Amy Cooper is only guilty of being caught on camera and making the subtext the text.
 As fragile as they may be, white women know that even the shards of their shattered privilege are still sharp enough to slit our throats.
 They don’t even have to scream bloody murder.